-This topic kind of flowed from a post I did a little while ago, Would You Advertise Your Blog on Someone Else’s Site?
+This topic kind of flowed from a post I did a little while ago about some bloggers having advertising slots for other blogs.
 People’s comments got me thinking about the subset of bloggers who are quite focused on earning an income, and about differences in communities between income-oriented and non-income-oriented blogging, and then the various bloggers that straddle both worlds.

 A Google search yields a variety of identically named articles on How to Make Money Blogging in 2021.
 Blogging gurus like Brandon Gaille talk a lot about bringing home the bacon, and they’re clearly very popular.

 Yet there’s also a large chunk of bloggers who are blogging because they want to write and be part of a community, and making an income is either not part of the picture, or it’s a minor, on-the-side part.
 It seems like that goes along with other differences in approach.
 Some bloggers cross over very effectively, while in other cases, it can be pretty easy to quickly differentiate extremes in blogging purpose (full-on monetize vs non ) from a few surface indicators, like post titles being cookie-cutter clickbait style compared to titles that are more unique, and perhaps non-SEO friendly because SEO just doesn’t matter.